62oz/buy-01/README.md

 Here we complete all the basic CRUD operations for the main microservices i.e. auth, product, user, and media along with restrictions based on authentication and role.
 ##### Problems and visions
 - Same as previous.
+- Next add microservices for orders, notifications, and messages.